Basic settings in the Postfix main.cf file

-Note that at this stage we are dealing with a single domain for our email needs.
+Note: This article assumes that you are using a single domain for your email needs.

 sudo nano /etc/postfix/main.cf

 The file consists of basically three sections.
 The first section includes several settings such as the

 biff parameters.
 The second section has settings for TLS parameters.

 This article focuses on the last section, which looks as follows on the democloud server:

 myhostname = mail.democloud.com alias_maps = hash:/etc/aliases alias_database = hash:/etc/aliases myorigin = /etc/mailname mydestination = mail.democloud.com, localhost.democloud.com, , localhost relayhost = mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 mailbox_size_limit = 0 recipient_delimiter = + inet_interfaces = all

 Note that some of the settings already have the host name from the base Postfix installation.

 Although some of the settings might be self-explanatory, the following sections describe them so that you can get a better understanding of Postfix and what you can do with it.